inkVerb/verb/dev/official-cheat-sheet.md

 This presumes that your local machine is running Arch or Manjaro as your workstation

-0. You must have an Arch VPS with SSH access
+0. Start with an Arch VPS that has SSH access

 You could do this by creating SSH keys on your local machine and adding them into the SSH Keys area of your Vultr Account, then use these keys when creating your first Arch-OS VPS instance.
 Instructions for doing this are widely available, search "add SSH keys to my Vultr account" as a likely way to find some.
 If you do, then you may skip to step 1.